Reflexology and Stress

 Stress can trigger irritability, insomnia, anxiety and depression; it weakens the immune system, which in turn can lead to physical illness.
 In fact, stress is at the root of around 75 percent of illnesses we face today.

-The majority of work stresses are unavoidable, and in fact many of us need and thrive off stress.
+The majority of stresses are unavoidable, and in fact many of us need and thrive off stress.
 What we do need to do is minimize the impact they have on us.
 Reflexology is a fantastic way to reduce the effects of stress.
 It helps to promote relaxation, stimulate vital organs and encourage the natural healing processes of the body.
 All essential in keeping the effects of stress at bay.

-By relieving stress and tension, it can prevent illness.
+By relieving stress and tension, reflexology can prevent illness.
 Regular reflexology can also speed recovery from a wide range of acute and chronic illnesses.